 The elevation of groundwater in the coastal monitoring wells is very important because it indicates whether there is an onshore or offshore gradient to the ocean.
 In both coastal monitoring sites adjacent to the NMMA, groundwater elevations are above sea level and high enough to counteract the higher head caused by the more-dense seawater (Figure 6-3, Figure 6-4).
-However, at site 36L groundwater elevations have dropped during the drier period including 2008 - if this drop continues, water shortages conditions may exist (see Section 7.2 Water Shortage Conditions).
+In spring 2009, the deeper well at site 12C had heads that were above ground surface (flowing artesian conditions).
+At site 36L groundwater elevations that had dropped several years through 2008 instead rose slightly in 2009.